 Competent Authorities should share with the NFCU all of the intelligence they become aware of in relation to known or suspected cases of food fraud, including historic cases.
-Competent Authorities can submit requests for database searches, to obtain potential relevant information.
+The NFCU also welcomesCompetent Authorities can submit requests for database searches from competent authorities, to obtain potential relevant information, as it might already hold an important piece of information that might be relevant to the requesting authority.

-Suspicions or information about food fraud or food crime should be reported to the NFCU by emailing foodstandards.gsi.gov.uk or by contacting the NFCU on 0207 276 8787.
-Requests for searches of the NFCU's intelligence database should also be submitted through these avenues.
+Suspicions or information about food fraud or food crime should be reported to the NFCU by emailing foodcrime@foodstandards.gsi.gov.uk or by contacting the NFCU